Lolfreak/Steam-Games-Analysis/README.md

 ## Conclusion
 - We have found out that there are 5 main factors that affects average playtime which makes games popular.
 These 5 factors are Owners, Workshop, Multiplayer, Trading Cards and Age.
 We will omit Owners and Age as it is not a factor that can be used to work on new games.
 - We would recommend businesses and investors to work on new games that are able to satisfy these 3 factors which are, the game has to be a multiplayer game, the game has to provide or have a community workshop and also have trading cards.
 This will ensure that the new game will have all the popular factors which attracts gamers.
 Thus, this will exponentially increase the chance on making the next popular game.
-## Lessons Learned
+## Lessons Learned/Key Takeaways
+- Normalize data with large value by using natural log.
+- Do one-hot encoding by splitting the columns for ito be used for data analysis into individual variables.
+- Handling large datasets and analyzing our given dataset and trying to find a suitable predictor.
+- Identifying and retaining the important data while removing the irrelevant data.
+(Streamlining the data)
+- Work with limited results and drawing suitable connections.
+- Finding correlation between the response variable and the predictor variables.
-- Learn how to use regex (Regular Expression) to allow us to remove certain words on a string
+- Learn how to use regex (Regular Expression) to allow us to remove certain words and phrases on a string.
+- Learning many different forms of Machine Learning Models which were not taught in the SC1015 course such as Random Forest Classifier and XGBoost.
 ## References
 - [Steam Games Dataset](https://www.kaggle.com/datasets/nikdavis/steam-store-games?resource=download)
 - [How brands can leverage gaming as an engagement channel](https://www.warc.com/newsandopinion/opinion/how-brands-can-leverage-gaming-as-an-engagement-channel/en-gb/3931)